-Although they are beautiful in appearance, wood porches and decks can become slip and fall hazards especially in weather conditions like rain or snow.
-When wood is wet, it has less traction and can encourage slips, trips, and falls.
+Although they are beautiful in appearance, pressure-treated and natural wood decks can become dangerously slippery, especially in weather conditions like rain or snow.
+When pine, cedar, or redwood wood is wet, it has less traction and leads to slips, trips, and falls.
 In colder climates, snow and ice can also collect on the wood, creating another safety hazard.

 Your Stop-the-Slip Solutions Graded:

 If your pressure-treated or other natural wood deck is slippery, HandiTreads Deck Treads are the safest, longest-lasting solution for eliminating slips and falls.
 And because the appearance of your deck is important, our deck treads come in four earth-tone colors including Obsidian Black, Chestnut Brown, Java Brown, and New England Gray.